 Gestational diabetes does not usually cause any symptoms, but some women may have some if their blood glucose levels get too high.
 Speak to your midwife if you have any concerns.
 Talk to your midwife if you think you are at risk of developing gestational diabetes, but you haven’t been offered a screening test.

 You don’t have to take the test if it’s offered, but there are a few things to keep in mind:

 - if gestational diabetes is not treated, there is a small increased risk of serious complications

 - if you have gestational diabetes, you will be offered more care during both pregnancy and labour, to help reduce the risk of problems

 - for some women, gestational diabetes can be improved by changes in diet and doing more exercise

 - if changes in diet and doing more exercise don't improve gestational diabetes, you’ll be offered medication or insulin.

 "I wasn’t obviously skinny, but I wasn’t massively obese either… I had no symptoms whatsoever.
-I had no expectation that the Lucozade test would be anything other than a formality."
+I had no expectation that the test would be anything other than a formality."